rodaebel/fileprocessing/README.rst

   $ python mkdata.py 5000000 > test.txt

-And these are the results of running our programs on different hardware with the same test data.
+And these are the results (in seconds) of running our programs on different hardware with the same test data.
 The disk cache was flushed before each run.

 ======= ============ ========== ============== ==============
 Machine CPython 3.2  pypy 1.5   Erlang R14B02  Erlang R14B02